aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 ## Outline of Encryption

 There are two typical encryptions for cloud storages.
 The one is Client-Side Encryption (CSE) and another one is Server-Side Encryption (SSE).
 SSE needs to provide functionality from storage side.
 The ABCI Cloud Storage supports SSE.
-In addition, ABCI Cloud Storage supports CSE (except for KMS (Key Management Service)).

 Data is encrypted when it is stored in disks after uploading to ABCI Cloud Storage.
 Encrypted data is decrypted after retrieving data from the disk.
 Then the data will be downloaded.
 Thus, data are decrypted while transferring through the routes though, communications are encrypted by TLS with specifying `https://s3.abci.ai` as an endpoint.